kubsjab/flight-booking/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+What things you need to install.

 ```
 - JDK 11